 Gross Rent Multiplier

 Gross rent multiplier is a ratio of the price to the income the investment will generate.
-To figure it, divide the purchase price or market value of the property by the gross annual income.
+To figure it out, divide the purchase price or market value of the property by the gross annual income.

 This is simpler than the cap rate.
-It only looks at income instead of also accounting for expenses as the cap rate does.
-However, it can be a quick screen when looking a large number of properties.
+It only looks at income instead of also accounting for expenses, as the cap rate does.
+However, it can be a quick screen when looking at a large number of properties.

 Limits of Cap Rates

 Cap rates are also of limited use when a situation is complicated and will change a lot over time.
-For instance, say you have purchased a multifamily property and plan to make significant upgrades in stages over a long period.
+For instance, say you have purchased a multifamily property and plan to make significant upgrades in stages over a long period of time.
 A cap rate won’t help you much there.

 For these reasons, savvy investors rarely use cap rates alone to make investment decisions.
-It’s a screening tool and one among several assessment methods that can help identify good investments.
+It’s a screening tool and one of several assessment methods that can help identify good investments.

 What Is a Good Cap Rate?

-By now the question of what a good cap rate might is probably front and center.
-The short answer is: anything above 7% is an excellent cap rate in many markets.
-Typically, cap rate in any given market will fall between 5% and 7%.
+By now, the question of what a good cap rate might be is probably front and center.
+The short answer is that anything above 7% is an excellent cap rate in many markets.
+Typically, the cap rate in any given market will fall between 5% and 7%.

 Of course, these factors vary based on location, property class, and market cycle.
 Assuming a 7% rate can help with quick screening.
-If a property has a higher cap rate than that, for instance, you may want it investigate further.
+If a property has a higher cap rate than that, for instance, you may want to investigate it further.

 But if you don’t want to do the math, we hope that our free online cap rate calculator makes it easy to quickly determine the returns you’re getting on your property.